civvic/bridget/README.md

 For practical examples, see **`40_details_json.ipynb`** for an advanced, lazy-loading JSON viewer, **`50_widget.ipynb`** for first steps developing widgets, and the notebooks inside the **`nbs/examples/`** directory for simpler HTMX patterns.

 ### Notebook State Introspection
-While optional, Bridget's most powerful features come from its ability to introspect the notebook's state.  **`15_nb_hooks.ipynb`** and **`21_nb_state.ipynb`** implement the core logic for capturing the live state of the notebook—- its structure, cells, content, and metadata.
+While optional, Bridget's most powerful features will come from its ability to introspect the notebook's state.  **`15_nb_hooks.ipynb`** and **`21_nb_state.ipynb`** implement the core logic for capturing the live state of the notebook—- its structure, cells, content, and metadata.
 The high-level API for interacting with this state is defined in **`07_nb.ipynb`**. **`21_nb_state.ipynb`** also defines the `Bridge` plugin.

 ### Companion Extensions
-The state introspection functionality is powered by two companion extensions located in the `packages/` directory. `nbinspect-lab` serves JupyterLab and Notebook environments, while `nbinspect-vscode` supports VSCode and Cursor.
+The state introspection functionality is powered by two companion extensions located in the `packages/` directory. `nbinspect-lab` serves JupyterLab and Notebook environments, while `nbinspect-vscode` supports VSCode and derivations.
 These extensions act as the front-end agents, capturing notebook events and sending them to the Python kernel for processing.

 ## Project Status
 This is an experimental project that integrates Jupyter, FastHTML, and HTMX.

 Its primary goal, inspired by Donald Knuth's concept of Literate Programming, is to create truly dynamic documents where any content (including cell outputs) can be directly edited and interacted with.
-The project aims to provide a simple and lightweight IDE-like experience within the notebook itself.
+The project aims to provide a simple and lightweight editor-like experience within the notebook itself.
 This enables a wide range of applications, from authoring programs and libraries in the style of `nbdev` to creating sophisticated live context editors for generative models.

 Current status:
 - ✅ Core architecture for serverless HTMX and notebook introspection is functional.